 • “Will there be bike parking?”

-• Unfortunately, as of right now, we will no have the bike parking areas that we’ve had in the past.
+• Unfortunately, we will not have the bike parking areas that we’ve had in the past.
 Please be prepared to securely lock up your bike and know that there have been several bike theft issues this year.
 If this changes, we will update this answer.